Kunstmaan/orbit/docs/reporting-issues.md

 * Use the title field to clearly describe the issue;
 * Describe the steps needed to reproduce the bug with short code examples (providing a unit test or demo that illustrates the bug is best);
-* Give as much detail as possible about your environment (OS, PHP version, Symfony version, CMS version, enabled extensions, ...);
+* Give as much detail as possible about your environment;